tgteacher/BigData-LA1/ASSIGNMENT.md

 ## Task

 Write a Python script that prints the list of unique parks where trees were treated.
-The list must be ordered alphabetically (case-insensitive sort).
+The list must be ordered alphabetically.
 Every element in the list must be printed on a new line.

 ## Required syntax